itsMapleLeaf/aspects4/public/guide.md

 - A character’s speed or reaction time, represented by their [Dexterity](https://www.notion.so/1b1b0b885c0e80039d7fe6cdf5acf995) (those with a higher score would go sooner)

-For a more concretely determined order, you may also make competing [Dexterity](https://www.notion.so/1b1b0b885c0e80039d7fe6cdf5acf995) rolls, where those with more successes go before those with less.
+For a more concretely determined order, you may also make competing [Dexterity](https://www.notion.so/1b1b0b885c0e80039d7fe6cdf5acf995) rolls, going in order of highest to lowest rolls.

 Optionally, you can have **teams** of characters—those who are narratively allied and working towards or against the same goal—take their turns one after another, where initiative is counted on a per-team basis by adding the success count for everyone’s [Dexterity](https://www.notion.so/1b1b0b885c0e80039d7fe6cdf5acf995) rolls.
 Your party would take their turns in any order, your adversaries would do the same, as well as any third-party groups that are neutral or enemies to either groups.

-You have one action during your turn.
+You can make up to one [action](https://www.notion.so/1b1b0b885c0e80d5bb9ce5178ed7b7f4) during your turn.
 If you make a reaction (such as using [Dodge](https://www.notion.so/1b1b0b885c0e80b0bb34ee96169251be)), you forfeit your action for your following turn.

 Once per turn, you may use **adrenaline**, which allows you to take 2 fatigue for an additional action.